-- 1st-Level: Detect Magic is useful in almost every campaign.
-Magic Missile is a fantastic, reliable damage option.
+- 1st-Level [detect magic, magic missile]: Detect Magic is useful in almost every campaign.
+Magic Missile offers reliable damage but it’s never too exciting.

-- Channel Divinity: Arcane Abjuration: Turning a creature (Celestials, Elementals, Fey, and Fiends) is powerful, and this is a wide range of the monster manual.
+- Channel Divinity: Arcane Abjuration [2nd, 5th level]: Turning a creature (Celestials, Elementals, Fey, and Fiends) is powerful, and this is a wide range of the monster manual.
 Use this on the biggest baddest thing in the room and deal with everything else first.
 At 5th level this banishes a creature back to where they came.

-- Spell Breaker: An excellent way of removing debuffs as a Bonus Action if you’re using Healing Word (and you should).
+- Spell Breaker [6th level]: An excellent way of removing debuffs as a Bonus Action if you’re using Healing Word (and you should).

-- Potent Spellcasting: This is already great for most Clerics, but it’s especially good for the Arcane Cleric because your free Wizard cantrips are treated as Cleric Cantrips, so they get the bonus damage too!
+- Potent Spellcasting [8th level]: This is already great for most Clerics, but it’s especially good for the Arcane Cleric because your free Wizard cantrips are treated as Cleric Cantrips, so they get the bonus damage too!

-- Arcane Mastery: This opens up a huge array of options.
+- Arcane Mastery [17th level]: This opens up a huge array of options.
 Read through a Wizard Guide to see what your options are.